khilav23/webhook-repo/README.md

 This repository (`webhook-repo`) implements the webhook endpoint and UI, while a separate repository (`action-repo`) is used to trigger the GitHub events.

+## Planned Improvements:
+I'm planning to add websockets in order to stop polling and maintain a persistent connection.
+This will let me see live changes as they happen in the repo.

 ## Features

 *   **Webhook Endpoint:** A Flask-based webhook endpoint (`/webhook`) that receives GitHub webhook events.